ccarney16/pterodactyl-containers/README.md

 ### Migrating ###

 Refer to [https://docs.pterodactyl.io/](https://docs.pterodactyl.io/) for migrating.
-For users who are coming from a non dockerized setup, you can put it within the */data* volume and rename it as pterodactyl.conf.
+For users who are coming from a non dockerized setup, you can put your panel .env within the */data* volume and rename it as pterodactyl.conf.
 Once all set, start up the container environment.

 ### Entrypoint Commands ###